You turn to Democracy Now! for ad-free news you can trust. Maybe you

 Protests are continuing in Indonesia today.

-Meanwhile, a coalition of American human rights, labor, and religious groups are asking President Bush to refrain from promising further assistance to the Indonesian military.
+Meanwhile, a coalition of American human rights, labor and religious groups are asking President Bush to refrain from promising further assistance to the Indonesian military.
 In a letter organized by the East Timor Action Network, the groups write: “We are deeply troubled by ongoing human rights violations by Indonesia’s security forces, especially in Papua … and its widespread impunity for crimes against humanity and other serious violations committed against the peoples of East Timor and Indonesia.”
-Last year, President Bush issued a waiver on a Congressional restriction on military assistance to Indonesia.
+Last year, President Bush issued a waiver on a congressional restriction on military assistance to Indonesia.

-In the Occupied Territories, the Israeli military called off a planned air strike on the Gaza home of a wanted militant Sunday after hundreds of Palestinians gathered at the home to protect it.
+In the Occupied Territories, the Israeli military called off a planned airstrike on the Gaza home of a wanted militant Sunday after hundreds of Palestinians gathered at the home to protect it.
 Hamas activist Nizar Riyan described the scene.

-Nizar Riyan: “In the beginning hundreds of people gathered and in less than an hour, there are thousands gathered on the roof.
-Now the men and woman are taking shifts, meaning the women came this morning and said, 'We will be here during the day and you cover during the night'.
-Now, our sisters sitting on top of the roof and said now go and get some rest inside the house.
+Nizar Riyan: “In the beginning, hundreds of people gathered, and in less than an hour, there are thousands gathered on the roof.
+Now the men and woman are taking shifts, meaning the women came this morning and said, 'We will be here during the day, and you cover during the night.'
+Now, our sisters sitting on top of the roof said, 'Now go and get some rest inside the house.'
 This approach initiated by our people, whether they are men or women, is a great approach that will break the strength of the (Israeli) F-16 planes.”